jamespagedev/Pintereach/README.md

   ```
   [
-    article3: {
+    {
       id: 3,
       coverPage: "index.html",
       title: "",
       link: "https://lambdaschool.com/",
-      users: {
+      users: [
-        jamespage: {
+        {
           id: 1,
           displayName: "RandomBlogger", // will use username if displayName is blank
         },
-        catperson: {
+        {
           id: 2,
           displayName: "catperson", // will use username if displayName is blank
         }
-      }
+      ]
     }
   ]
   ```